tony-box/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `publicIpAddressResourceId`

 Public Standard SKU IP V4 based IP address to be associated with Virtual Network deployed service in the region.
-Supported only for Developer and Premium SKU being deployed in Virtual Network.
+Supported only for Developer and Premium SKUs when deployed in Virtual Network.

 - Required: No
 - Type: string